enkidevs/curriculum/lua/lua-core/wow-addons-ii/hello-world-in-wow-lua-code-ii.md

 ---

-# Hello World in World of Warcraft
+# Hello World in World of Warcraft V

 ---
 ## Content